ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lcn/README.md

 ![pke](img/lcn-pku.png)

-**Don't forget, that ioBroker.lcn will block one LCN Connection License.**
+**Don't forget that ioBroker.lcn will block one LCN Connection License.**

 The configuration and modules will be automatically detected by scan, that must be triggered manually from the configuration dialog and can be repeated any time again.

 ## Types
-Following read and write groups are supported:
+The following read and write groups are supported:
 - Analog values (output/input)
 - Relays (output)
 - Sensors (input)